Recitatif

 Schreiben Sie Ihre eigene Bewertung

-• Nur registrierte Benutzer können Rezensionen verfassen
+• Nur registrierte Benutzer können Produkte bewerten

-• Schlecht
+Schlecht

-• Sehr gut
+Sehr gut

-Über den Autor Morrison, Toni
+Über den Autor Morrison Toni

 Toni Morrison was awarded the Nobel Prize in Literature in 1993.
 She was the author of many novels, including The Bluest Eye, Sula, Beloved, Paradise and Love.
 She received the National Book Critics Circle Award and a Pulitzer Prize for her fiction and was awarded the Presidential Medal of Freedom, America's highest civilian honour, in 2012 by Barack Obama.
 Toni Morrison died on 5 August 2019 at the age of eighty-eight.

-Weitere Titel von Morrison, Toni
+Weitere Titel von Morrison Toni

 Benutzer, die diesen Artikel gekauft haben, haben auch gekauft

-Brüggemann, Anka: Papier trifft Faden
+Papier trifft Faden

 978-3-258-60248-6